Pray With Us

 People pray for their friends and family, for solutions to the things that are worrying them and often for healing.
 They do so expecting that their prayers can make a difference.
 So do we.

 If you would like someone from the care team to pray with you, or for you, please speak to a steward during or after a service.
 They will be able to introduce you to someone, and perhaps show you to somewhere quiet if you prefer.

 Thy Kingdom Come - the global wave of prayer

-We're heeding this call and we invite you to join us.
+We've heeded this call every year - regardless of lockdowns - and we invite you to join us.
 Click to find out more about Thy Kingdom Come and to look at all the fantastic prayer resources they have assembled to help you find a way to spend time with God in a way that suits your life and your circumstances.
 Try the video below for a taste of the Methodist Church's response to Thy Kingdom Come.

 Did you know that since 1999 24-7 Prayer International, an interdenominational and international initiative has had groups in prayer constantly around the world?
 Their website has loads of interesting and encouraging ideas about praying - have a look.

 There are lots of other ideas and resources around that might help you start a conversation with God if that's something new to you, or deepen your relationship with him if you'd like to do that.